By Tim Lambert

 In June 1215 John was forced to accept a charter known as Magna Carta.
 The charter was meant to stop the abuses.
 It stated that the traditional rights and privileges of the church must be upheld.
 It also protected the rights and privileges of the aristocracy.
 Merchants who lived in towns were also mentioned.
 However ordinary people were overlooked.

 Yet Magna Carta did uphold an important principle.
 English kings could not rule arbitrarily.
 They had to obey English laws and English customs the same as other men.
-Furthermore, Magna Carta laid down that no free man could be arrested, imprisoned, or dispossessed without the lawful judgment of his peers or without due process of law.
+Furthermore, the Magna Carta laid down that no free man could be arrested, imprisoned, or dispossessed without the lawful judgment of his peers or due process of law.

-John had no intention of keeping the terms of Magna Carta so he appealed to the Pope.
+John had no intention of keeping the terms of the Magna Carta so he appealed to the Pope.
 On 24 August 1215, the Pope declared the Magna Carta invalid.
 The result was a civil war in England. barons invited a French prince to come and rule England.
 However, John conveniently died in October 1216.
-After his death, Magna Carta was reissued.
+After his death, the Magna Carta was reissued.

 John was succeeded by his nephew Henry.
 He was crowned in great haste in Gloucester by the Bishop of Winchester.
 (The Archbishop of Canterbury was in Rome).
 Henry III was only 9 years old in 1216 and at first two regents ruled on his behalf.
 The first problem was the French prince Louis, who had been invited by rebel barons to come and be king of England.
 However, in 1217 Louis was forced to leave.

 Henry began to rule in his own right in 1227 and he soon alienated the barons by ignoring their traditional rights and privileges.
 Worse, in 1254 the pope was fighting in Sicily.
 Henry III offered to fund the pope’s wars if the pope agreed to let his son, Edmund, become king of Sicily.
 The pope agreed but Henry failed to provide the promised money.